 - Add cream and knead 30 seconds/interval (dough) speed.

 - Tip dough onto silicone mat or floured surface and press together to form a circle about 3 cm. thick.
-I choose to not overwork the dough in this step in order to achieve a more hand-made (rustic) quality to the finished scones.
+The trick to making airy scones it to keep a very light hand, and just barely bring the dough together.
+Try to not overwork the dough in this step in order to achieve a more hand-made (rustic) quality to the finished scones.
 Divide into 8-10 wedges and transfer to a parchment-lined baking sheet.
 Brush tops with cream, milk or egg wash and sprinkle with sugar if desired.
-Bake 15-20 minutes until golden.
+Bake 15-20 minutes (425ºF/215ºC) until golden.
 Remove from oven and allow to cool 5 minutes before enjoying.